deeptanshukumar/Machine_Learning_Specialization_AndrewNG_Coursera/README.md

-# Machine_Learning_Specialization_AndrewNG_Coursera
-This repository contains all the Lab and Assignments from Andrew NG Machine Learning Specialization Course on Coursera.
+Machine_Learning_Specialization_AndrewNG
+Machine Learning Specialization contains three courses taught by Andrew NG on Coursera.
+The details of each course is as follows.

+- Supervised Machine Learning: Regression and Classification
+- Advanced Learning Algorithms
+- Unsupervised Learning, Recommenders, Reinforcement Learning